idaholab/moose/modules/doc/content/application_usage/failed_solves.md

 # Troubleshooting Failed Solves

+!alert note
+Before troubleshooting, it is a good idea to make a copy of the input so you do not accidentally leave troubleshooting objects in the final working version of the input!

 If your solve does not converge, i.e. you exceed the maximum number of nonlinear iterations (`max_nl_its`), the time step gets cut.
 If this occurs repeatedly, you will eventually reach the minimum time step and the solve will fail: